Interviews, People+Stories

 Assa, where did you come from and why?

 I moved here from Moscow because I fell in love with a Georgian guy named Gabriel.
-I’ve been visiting Tbilisi very frequently since last year and dreamed of making it my home one day.
-So, in February, I fell in love and finally made the long-awaited move.
+I had been visiting Tbilisi very often since last year and dreamed of making it my home one day.
+In February, I fell in love and finally made the long-awaited move.

 Five of your favorite spots in Tbilisi.

-I don’t have any special favorite spot, because I don’t go to cafes and bars.
-And so, every place that’s associated with good memories or has made me feel good becomes my favorite.
-These places are – the Tabidze bridge, houses, and apartments of friends, Turtle Lake, and the Botanical Garden, the Tsiferblat, which has already closed, or Dunkin Donuts near Marjanishvili.
+I don’t really have specific favorite spots because I don’t go to cafés or bars.
+Any place associated with good memories or a good feeling becomes a favorite.
+These include the Tabidze Bridge, friends’ houses and apartments, Turtle Lake, the Botanical Garden, Tsiferblat (which has already closed), and Dunkin’ Donuts near Marjanishvili.

-What are you doing, tell us about your projects or goals?
+What are you doing here?
+Tell us about your projects or goals.

 Name five things in Georgia that surprised you.

-After living in Moscow, where everyone is looking at their feet, this is unusual and seems defiant.
-Here everyone is very kind and open, always ready to help.
-If you stop in the middle of the street in confusion, someone, for sure, will definitely approach you to offer their help.
-Also, it is very common to host someone for the night, or for a month.
+People are kind, open, and always ready to help.
+If you stop in the middle of the street looking confused, someone will definitely come up to you and offer assistance.
+It’s also very common to host someone overnight or even for a month.
 I’ve been rescued more than once.

-I was also pleasantly surprised by the Georgian Health System.
-I underwent a major surgery here, and I still remember the doctors with gratitude.
-I had never seen more tender doctors in my life.
-And everything that happens here is very similar to a movie.
-Very much like constant series of some funny and touching scenes.
-The most picturesque texture of Tbilisi – everything is beautiful here, even the ruins of houses.
+I was also pleasantly surprised by the Georgian healthcare system.
+I had major surgery here, and I still remember the doctors with gratitude.
+I’ve never met more tender and attentive doctors.
+Everything here feels a bit like a movie, a continuous series of funny and touching scenes.
+The texture of Tbilisi is incredibly picturesque.
+Everything is beautiful here, even ruined houses.

 Can you say something in Georgian?

-Kartuli ar mesmis – I repeat this phrase very often.
-It means “I do not understand Georgian.”
+Kartuli ar mesmis.
+I say this phrase very often.
+It means, “I don’t understand Georgian.”